Xiaogang Hu, PhD

 Yang Zheng received his B.E.
 (2010) and Ph.D.
 (2016) degrees both in biomedical engineering from Xi’an Jiaotong University in Xi’an China.
 He is working with Dr. Hu as a postdoctoral fellow at UNC-Chapel Hill.
 His research interests include biomedical signal processing, brain-computer interface, pattern recognition and device design on hand function assessment & rehabilitation.

 Henry Shin received his BS (2013) and MS (2014) degrees in the Department of Biomedical Engineering at Northwestern University.
 He is a BME PhD student at UNC/NC State since 2016, and is interested in Neuro/Biomechanics, Philosophy of the Mind, and Space exploration.

-Zach Watkins is a third-year undergraduate student at NCSU majoring in Biomedical Engineering.
+Zach Watkins is a fourth year undergraduate student at NCSU majoring in Biomedical Engineering.
 His research interests include neuromechanical signal processing and neuromuscular prosthetics.
 Zach is a member of the club lacrosse team at NC State and in his free time enjoys drinking coffee, playing guitar, and being outdoors.